jongwooo/likelionmju-serverless-bot/README.md

 ## ❗ Code of Conduct

-I expect everyone participating in the contributing to abide by [Code of Conduct](.github/CODE_OF_CONDUCT.md).
+We expect everyone participating in the contributing to abide by [Code of Conduct](.github/CODE_OF_CONDUCT.md).

 ## 🤝 How to Contribute